- Do Your Homework Before Buying a Veterinary Practice

 The smoother the handoff, the stronger your early cash flow.

-- Can you expand hours, services, or staff?
+Think beyond day one:- Can you expand hours, services, or staff?

 - Add specialty services or mobile visits?